-The house on the property has design and physical value for as a representative example of the Craftsman Bungalow architectural style.
-Attributres of the building that express the Craftsman style inlcude its one-and-a-half storey height; broad, low pitched roof with a 'blanket-like' appearance; overhanging eaves; ample exterior space; residential use; lack of ornamentation; chimney; dormers; large bay and picture windows; covered porch; and rustic materials.
+The Property has design and physical value for its house which is a representative example of the Craftsman Bungalow architectural style.
+Elements including its one-and-a-half storey height; broad, low pitched roof with a 'blanket-like' appearance; overhanging eaves; ample exterior space; residential use; lack of ornamentation; a chimney; dormers; large bay or picture windows; covered porch; and rustic materials reflect the Craftsman Bungalow style.